 Using similar IoT devices, you could soon send over general health data in real-time like average heart rate, blood pressure, body fat percentage, etc.

 What’s more interesting is your doctor could also track and analyze numerous health conditions using IoT devices such as glucose monitoring, cancer treatment, asthma, clotting, and possibly depression.

-Currently, this isn’t quite possible, though.
-Our modern 4G LTE networks cannot handle this amount of data being transmitted due to its slower speeds and sometimes poor connection.
+Currently, this isn’t quite possible.
+Our modern 4G LTE networks cannot handle this amount of transmitted data due to its slower speeds and sometimes poor connection.
 For health professionals to monitor our health in real-time, 5G’s high-speed and high-frequency network is needed to transfer this information reliably at low-data rates.

 5G FOR A STRONGER HEALTHCARE SYSTEM